 The Pomodoro Technique can help prevent other people’s unintended efforts at derailing your own productivity.
 It is a simple system that uses a timer.

-At this point we hopefully all know that multi-tasking is a myth.
+We hopefully all know that multitasking is mostly a myth.

-What multi-tasking really means is that you’re doing several things at once less effectively.
+Multi-tasking means that you’re doing several things at once less effectively.

-The Pomodoro Technique can help you strengthen your focus – with just a kitchen timer, a sheet of paper, and a pencil – or, alternatively, a basic smartphone app.
+The Pomodoro Technique can help you strengthen your focus – with just a kitchen timer, a sheet of paper, and a pencil – or a basic smartphone app.

 - The first step of Pomodoro is pretty standard to all productivity systems: you write up a checklist of the tasks you want to get done, then prioritize which items you want to complete by placing them at the top of the list.

-- The second step of Pomodoro, however, is where things get really interesting: you set the kitchen timer to 25 minutes and spend that time concentrating on your task.
+- However, the second step of Pomodoro is where things get really interesting: you set the kitchen timer to 25 minutes and spend that time concentrating on your task.
 You do nothing else but this task until the timer rings.

 - When the timer rings, check off your task on the list – and reward yourself with a 5-minute break.